DairyFarmers/dfi-ml-service/README.md

 ### Note : I'm using postgresql as my database.

-Create table which is mandatroy to get the past data
+Create table which is mandatroy to sotre and the past data
 ```bash
 CREATE TABLE "SuppliersContribution"(
     "SuppliersContributionId" BIGSERIAL,